-The Washington hawthorn, C. phaenopyrum, sports 1- to 3-inch-long thorns on its graceful, arching branches.
+The Washington hawthorn, C. phaenopyrum, sports one- to three-inch-long thorns on its graceful, arching branches.

-This species grows up to 25 feet tall at maturity with a spread of 18-20 feet.
+This species grows up to 25 feet tall at maturity with a spread of 18 to 20 feet.
 Its delicate blooms are white and the foliage turns a deep reddish-brown in the fall.

-Suitable for growers in Zones 4-8, the Washington hawthorn enjoys a full sun location and average, moist but well-draining soil.
+Suitable for growers in Zones 4 to 8, the Washington hawthorn enjoys a full sun location and average, moist but well-draining soil.

 This is a good option if you are looking for a spiky, yet decorative tree.